The Princely Education: Ram's Journey Under Guru Vashishth

 Despite being Lord Vishnu's avatar, Ram needed a guru like any ordinary person.
 The four brothers were bright and virtuous.
 In a short time, they studied the Shastras, Puranas, Vedas, and other topics and became well-versed in archery.
 Ram was the most accomplished of the four.

 Maharshi Vashishth, an embodiment of knowledge and sacrifice, used to meditate for a long time at Brahmamuhoort (two to three hours before sunrise).
 His mind was serene, like Ganga water.
-Even after Rishi Vishvamitra burned Maharshi Vashisht's hundred sons to ashes, Vashishth bore no animosity to Visvamitra.
+Even after Rishi Vishvamitra burned Maharshi Vashisht's hundred sons to ashes, Vashishth bore no animosity to Vishvamitra.
 Once, when Maharshi Vashishth was conversing with his wife, Arundhati, the latter exclaimed, "Look how clear the moonlight is!"
 Maharshi Vashishth replied, "Undoubtedly, but it is not as bright or pure as Vishvamitra's spiritual radiance."
 Maharshi Vashishth bore no ill will even to people who had wronged him.
+Coincidentally, Vishvamitra was eavesdropping on this conversation between the Maharshi and his wife.
+Upon hearing the Maharshi praise him, he was filled with guilt and remorse.
+He fell at the Maharshi's feet and begged for forgiveness.
+After this incident, the two became close friends with great respect for each other.

 In the olden days, a man's life was divided into four ashrams (stages): Brahmacharya (celibacy), Grihasth (householder), Vanaprasth (retiring to forest), and Sanyas (renunciation).
 During the Brahmacharya ashram, a student sincerely gains knowledge of all subjects under the guru's guidance and away from home at the guru's ashram.
 Under Guru Vashishth's guidance, the four princes finished their duties at this stage and were ready to return to the palace of Ayodhya.